 For major catastrophic losses, either from an extreme single event or from multiple events that result in a deficit to any of Citizens' accounts and activation of the emergency assessment, Citizens may issue post-event bonds in order to meet liquidity demands.
 Repayment of these post-event bonds would be funded through the collection of the associated emergency assessment.
-Citizens' financial position is the strongest since Citizens was created; for up to a 1-250 year event, Citizens is projected to have no emergency assessment burden.
+Citizens' financial position is stable; Citizens is projected to have no assessment burden in the Coastal Account for up to a 1-250 year event and has no assessment burden in PLA and CLA for up to a 1-100 year event.

 The ability of Citizens to pay claims in full and in a timely manner remains critical to the people whose homes and businesses are insured and to the Florida economy in general.
-Citizens' strong financial position, including its risk transfer program and preevent bonds, continues to allow Citizens to meet its statutory obligations while eliminating the likelihood and size of potential emergency assessments at a 1-250 year scenario.
+Citizens' stable position, including its risk transfer program and pre-event bonds, continues to allow Citizens to meet its statutory obligations while limiting potential emergency assessments in a 1-250 year scenario.